WSFZ: History

-In the 1990s, the station was sold to Mississippi College as a sister station to then MC-owned WHJT.
+In the 1990s, the station was sold to Mississippi College (MC) as a sister station to then MC-owned WHJT.
 In 1998, Russ Robinson secured a deal to buy the station and moved WSLI off-campus.
 Finding office space in Clinton, Robinson said a large majority of the equipment was obsolete and the station pretty much started from scratch.

+The station has been assigned the WSFZ call sign by the Federal Communications Commission since November 26, 2003.
 WSFZ programs previously broadcast included The Rick and Bubba Show, The Dan Patrick Show, The Young Guns, and programming from NBC Sports Radio.
 WSFZ also broadcast Jackson Academy athletics.

-The station has been assigned these call letters by the Federal Communications Commission since November 26, 2003.

 In May 2016, SportsRad, Inc. sold WSFZ to New South Radio for $1.
 On October 10, 2016, WSFZ returned to the air with a simulcast of classic country-formatted WJXN-FM, branded as "100.9 The Legend".
 On July 31, 2017, WSFZ switched its simulcast from WJXN-FM to WHJT.

 In late December 2017, WSFZ dropped its simulcast with WHJT and began stunting with a repeat Neil Diamond's "Cherry, Cherry".
-In January 2018, the station dropped "Cherry, Cherry" replacing it with a loop of Robin Thicke's "Blurred Lines."
+In January 2018, the station dropped "Cherry, Cherry" replacing it with a loop of Robin Thicke's "Blurred Lines".

 On July 24, 2020, New South Radio announced plans to sell WSFZ to SSR Communications.
-On August 12, WSFZ flipped to oldies, but this was only a temporary format.
-During the few days as an oldies station, WSFZ was branded B93, which was the same branding WYAB had when it was an oldies station.

-On August 18, 2020, WSFZ officially began simulcasting WYAB.
-As of September 23, 2020, SSR Communications officially owns WSFZ, as well as its translator, W296DD.
+As of September 23, 2020, SSR Communications officially owned WSFZ, as well as its translator, W296DD.

 On December 1, 2020, iHeartMedia acquired WSFZ and flipped it from talk to an all-news format with programming from the Black Information Network.
 The acquisition was consummated on March 9, 2021.